aatmik-panse/ssthackers/src/docs/aura-points.md

 Administrators can create posts on behalf of users using their email address:

 1. If the user already exists, the post is created directly for them and they are awarded 3 aura points.
-2. If the user doesn't exist yet, the post is still created in the regular posts collection but with the admin as the temporary author and the target user's email stored.
-When the user signs up with that email address, the post is reassigned to them and they are awarded 3 aura points.
+2. If the user doesn't exist yet, the post is temporarily stored with no author but with the target user's email.
+When the user signs up with that email address, the post is assigned to them and they are awarded 3 aura points.

-Users can see posts created for them by admins in a special "Admin-Created" tab on their profile page.
+Posts created by admins for users appear as regular posts with no indication that they were created by an admin.
+This ensures a seamless experience for both the target user and the community.

 ## Display